Introduction

 Rifting leads to the birth of new ocean basins and drifting continents.
 The former supercontinent fragments into smaller landmasses, setting the stage for the next cycle.

-The supercontinent cycle doesn’t just rearrange continents—it affects nearly every system on Earth:
+The supercontinent cycle doesn’t just rearrange continents, it affects nearly every system on Earth:

-Climate Regulation
+Climate regulation

 The position of continents affects ocean circulation patterns, which in turn influence global climate.
 For example, the breakup of Pangaea led to more dynamic ocean currents and climate zonation.

-Evolution and Biodiversity
+Evolution and biodiversity

 Supercontinent assembly often leads to species isolation and extinction, while breakup facilitates diversification and speciation.
 The evolution of early life, including the Cambrian explosion, coincides with the fragmentation of Rodinia.

-Mountain Building and Erosion
+Mountain building and erosion

 Collision zones during assembly form orogenic belts (mountain ranges), such as the Himalayas today.
 These mountains eventually erode, supplying sediments to surrounding basins and influencing sea level and sedimentation patterns.

-Mineral and Energy Resources
+Mineral and energy resources

 Supercontinent cycles are tied to the formation of mineral deposits.
 For example, collisional zones are rich in gold, copper, and rare earth elements, while rift basins are targets for hydrocarbon exploration.